venkyjayasurya/Php-login-and-registration-page/README.md

 The website is created using PHP with Materialize CSS and MySql Database

-Functionalities
+Functionalities:
-  User Registration
+  User Registration,
-  User Login
+  User Login,
-  User Details updation
+  User Details updation.